koayon/awesome-adaptive-computation/README.md

 ## Adaptive Computation for Black-box models

 For black box pre-trained models, perhaps those behind an API, there are some techniques for using Adaptive Computation.
 These are promising techniques for those with limited compute budgets.
+Prompting techniques including Iterative Self-Critique, Chain of Thought and Tree of Thought can also be used to provide increased performance for Black-box models.

 🌟 **Speculative Sampling, DeepMind: Chen et al (2023)** [pdf](https://arxiv.org/pdf/2302.01318.pdf),